United Way of Greater Milwaukee & Waukesha County Inc

 - Equity factors

-Long-term Impact Over Broad Distribution Lindner emphasized the strategic rationale: "In a large regard, we've been funding the same organizations, give or take, without application in perpetuity.
-We've been funding that work because it's good work, because we believe in it, because they're good organizations."
+Long-term Impact Over Broad Distribution Lindner emphasised the strategic rationale: "In a large regard, we've been funding the same organisations, give or take, without application in perpetuity.
+We've been funding that work because it's good work, because we believe in it, because they're good organisations."
 The new model concentrates resources for deeper impact rather than maintaining broad historic partnerships.

 Reporting and Accountability